sahilkeshri1704/khyaal-assignment/Dev/README.md

     Configure Prometheus data sources in Grafana as needed.

 10. **Deploy Application Manifests:**
-    The example application Kubernetes manifests are defined in `kubernetes.tf`.
+    The example application Kubernetes manifests are defined in `main.tf`.
 Apply these manifests using `kubectl`:
     ```bash
-    kubectl apply -f kubernetes.tf
+    kubectl apply -f main.tf
     ```
-    Alternatively, configure ArgoCD to manage these manifests from a Git repository for a true GitOps workflow.

 ## Cost Optimization Strategies